Why Choose CUNY Law ?

 CUNY Law is the perfect place for students who want to use the law as a tool for social justice.
 Our students graduate without the crushing debt of the average law student, able to pursue a future in public interest law.

 CUNY School of Law is a great buy.
 CUNY Law offers an excellent education at an affordable price.
 PreLaw magazine reports that CUNY had the sixth lowest increase in tuition among all U.S. law schools from 2000 to 2010.
-In-state tuition is just $12,090.
+See Tuition Rates and Fees Per Semester.

 A member of the Association of American Law Schools, CUNY School of Law is approved by the Board of Regents of New York State to confer the Juris Doctor degree and accredited by the American Bar Association, which means our graduates may sit for the Bar Exam in all 50 states.
 Basic consumer information about the ABA-LSAC Official Guide to ABA-Approved Law Schools.